Welcome to the Church of

 Congratulations to last week’s winners who are as follows:

-St John’s ~ Jill St Mary’s ~ Margaret Christ the King ~ Mary
+St John’s ~ Esther St Mary’s ~ Theresa Christ the King ~ Daniel

 Please claim your prize from the appropriate sacristy.